 When students are more aware of bullying and how harmful it can be to those who are targeted, they’ll be more likely to stand up for their peers when they see someone being victimized.
 Use these journal prompts to raise awareness and to promote acceptance in your classroom.

-For more information on bullying and Bullying Awareness month, we suggest you visit PACER’s National Bullying Prevention Center’s website.
+- For more information on bullying and Bullying Awareness month, see PACER’s National Bullying Prevention Center’s website.

 Until next time, write on…